With the help of dog behaviourist Nick Jones, we demystify some of your pets’ most baffling habits – and how to help if these become a problem.

 Why does my dog roll in fox poo?

-We get foxes in our garden, and when I let my dog out, he charges about barking or rubbing himself in the droppings.
-Frustrating as this may be, it’s incredibly normal for our canine companions: ‘Dogs love to smell like dogs,’ says Nick Jones.
+Frustrating as this may be, it’s incredibly normal for our canine companions to roll in fox poo.
+‘Dogs love to smell like dogs,’ says Nick Jones.
 ‘Sadly for some dog owners, their dogs are very pleased to find such an unpleasant smell and then roll in it.
 As they see it, it’s probably like the finest perfume for dogs!’
 Read the theories about why dogs roll in poop.

 It’s almost impossible to stop foxes coming on to your property, so, rather than letting your dog into the garden last thing at night, why not take him out on his lead for a quick pavement walk instead?